Starting treatment for the first time?

 You do not have to continue with a drug to prove anything to yourself or your doctor.
 If something is wrong, ask your doctor to change to something else.
 Some drugs are just not for everyone.

-Generally, side effects are similar between men and women.
-Sometimes, other factors, such as weight, may explain any differences as smaller people may absorb relatively higher drug levels.
+Generally, side effects are similar for all people.
+Sometimes, other factors, such as weight, might explain any differences as smaller people might absorb relatively higher drug levels.

 What about side effects and adherence?

-If side effects affect your adherence your doctor needs to know.
+If side effects affect your adherence your doctor needs to know about this.

 Adherence is the term for taking the meds in your combination exactly as they are prescribed.
 It includes taking them on time and following any dietary advice.